yYorky/IS634-Web3ProjectProposal/EnergyMesh Proposal_V2.md

 EnergyMesh utilizes a custom-designed, energy-efficient blockchain with a Proof-of-Stake consensus mechanism.
 The platform incorporates smart contracts, off-chain scaling solutions, and AI-driven predictive models to ensure scalability and efficiency.

-(Detailed technical specifications are available in Appendix A)
+Detailed technical specifications are available in [Appendices A](#appendix-a-detailed-technology-stack-specifications)

 ### 3.3 Tokenomics